sdonglab/LIG-PROSPECT/docs/input-data.md

 Before a large training run, create a dedicated output directory and run `ligprospect-train-single-split`.
 Confirm its sample count and feature shape first.

+The default `configs/train_config.yaml` uses `data.wavelength_max_nm: 900`.
+When `filter_wavelengths: true`, a sample is excluded if any of its excitation wavelengths exceed that cutoff.
+Change the single setting (for example, to `1100`) for a different wavelength range; no separate training configuration is needed.

 ## Generalization note

 LIG-PROSPECT can pad shorter vectors when a saved model expects a larger vector.
 That supports the original variable-length representation; it does not make an incompatible descriptor scientifically valid.
 Treat a changed atom count, feature-length error, or descriptor definition as a data-preparation issue.